Skip to content

 Git-windows with a command line and Git integrated

-• We will use terminal to some extent.
+• We use the VSCode built-in terminal to some extent

 • Choose one of your choice, the built-in or another!